rust-lang/rust/text/0000-cargo-build-command.md

    that the term "project" here means "top level package".
 3. It should be possible to use libraries of build tool functionality.
-Cargo is indeed a package manager after all, and currently there is no way share a common set of build tool functionality among different cargo packages.
+Cargo is indeed a package manager after all, and currently there is no way share a common set of build tool functionality among different Cargo packages.
 4. There is very little flexibility in locating packages, be it on the system, in a build directory, or in a home build dir.
-5. There is no way for two rust packages to declare that they depend on the same native dependency.
+5. There is no way for two Rust packages to declare that they depend on the same native dependency.
 6. There is no way for C libraries to express their dependence on other C libraries.